codacy/chart/docs/infrastructure/microk8s-quickstart.md

-# Setting up a microk8s cluster
+# Setting up a microk8s instance

 [Microk8s](https://microk8s.io/) is a single-package fully conformant lightweight Kubernetes that works on 42 Linux versions.
 The project is publicly available and can be [found here](https://github.com/ubuntu/microk8s).